piecedigital/LayoutCSS/README.md

 ##What is LayoutCSS?

-LayoutCSS is a fairly verbose and literal CSS framework, designed to make sense semantically.
-LayoutCSS started off as my own personal CSS framework for quickly piecing together a website layout.
-I found it to be very clear and verbose so I'm releasing it now as an open-source option for those who might like that aspect of a CSS framework.
+LayoutCSS is a fairly verbose and literal CSS library, designed to make sense semantically.
+LayoutCSS started off as my own personal CSS library for quickly piecing together a website layout.
+I found it to be very clear and verbose so I'm releasing it now as an open-source option for those who might like that aspect of a CSS library.

 ___